Vancouver sports travel guide

 Both BC Place and Rogers Arena also played important roles in the 2010 Winter Olympics, the former as the site of the opening and closing ceremonies, the latter as the hockey venue and the scene of one of Canada’s favorite international hockey moments.

 Before the Canucks moved into what was then known as General Motors Place in 1995, they played their home games at Pacific Coliseum, a few miles east of downtown.
 The arena still stands today and was used as the venue for figure skating and short-track speed skating during the 2010 Games.

 • BC Place: Home of Vancouver Whitecaps FC and the BC Lions.
 Located at 777 Pacific Boulevard in downtown Vancouver.

 • Rogers Arena: Home of the Canucks.
 Located at 800 Griffiths Way in downtown Vancouver.

-Bus options from Seattle include Greyhound and Quick Shuttle; the latter’s service originates at Seattle-Tacoma International Airport, allowing travelers to fly into Seattle and take a bus directly from the airport into downtown Vancouver.
+Bus options from Seattle include Quick Shuttle, which originates at Seattle-Tacoma International Airport, allowing travelers to fly into Seattle and take a bus directly from the airport into downtown Vancouver.

 The majority of drivers coming from the U.S. do so via Interstate 5 and the busy border crossing in Blaine, Wash., after which the route becomes British Columbia Route 99.
 From the border, it’s just 53 kilometers — or about 32 miles — to downtown Vancouver.